jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### vboxmanage

 This command allows you to issue custom VirtualBox commands from within Packer.
 This is helpful for modifying hardware, such as number of CPUs and memory allocated during the install.
-Also you can modify the number of attached disks progrmatically.
+Also you can modify the number of attached disks programaticly.

 ```json